CodeByTejas/anomalyDetectionML/README.md

-Here's a well-structured `README.md` file for your project based on the provided code:

----

 # Anomaly Detection in Networks Using Machine Learning

 This project implements a machine learning pipeline to detect network anomalies (such as cyberattacks) in the **CICIDS2017 dataset**.
 Several machine learning algorithms are applied to classify network traffic as benign or malicious.
 The project focuses on feature selection, model evaluation, and performance comparison across different algorithms.